graphicxtras.com > Heart patterns for Photoshop CC CS5 CS4 CS6 2015 Elements Affinity Photo inc. calligraphic, love

-100 Heart patterns for Photoshop CC CS5 CS6 2014 13 12 11 CS4 CS3 CS2 CS1 Elements, PSP, GIMP, Pages, Creative Cloud etc. 300 DPI includes calligraphic presets, sketch, colorful tiles, curled, embellished and many more.
+Heart patterns for Photoshop gallery (#86) 100 Romance 'Heart' pattern themed tiles for Adobe Photoshop CC 2015 CS6 CS5 CS4 etc, Elements, PSP, GIMP, Pages, Creative Cloud, Affinity Photo etc. Many different sizes of artwork, 300 DPI includes calligraphic heart patterns presets, sketch, colorful tiles, curled, embellished and many more.

-The Photoshop heart patterns are in PAT and PNG format.
-On purchase, receive the seamless tiles as well as documentation and gallery and serial and PS actions.
+On purchase of the heart patterns, receive the seamless tiles as well as documentation and gallery and serial and PS actions.

 Commercial use, all royalty free, all are by Andrew Buckle / graphicxtras.com.
 Use to create logos, books, adverts, web pages, backgrounds, overlays, textiles, fashions, posters and much more